A closed form scale bound for the $(\epsilon, \delta)$-differentially private Gaussian Mechanism valid for all privacy regimes: Comparing the two bounds

 The ratio of the standard bound (\ref{eq:drsigma}) and our bound (\ref{eq:bbound}) is A value for \(r > 1\) means that the standard bound is larger than ours.
 A plot of the ratio \(r\) can be seen in Figure \ref{fig:comp2a}.
-Furthermore, the above ratio is 1 when A plot of \(\epsilon(\delta)\) can be seen in Figure \ref{fig:comp2b}.